pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/06-state-transition-directors-under-constraint.md

 In some systems, the same alignment of state-transition directors that biases post-collapse stabilization also collapses the energetic cost of switching between already-viable regulatory strategies.
 Where multiple modes of regulation remain simultaneously sustainable under the same constraint profile, transitions between them do not require reorganization, junctional instability, or renewed collapse.

 In such cases, regulatory strategies function as parallel interfaces rather than sequential outcomes.
-Engagement, withdrawal, dominance, or instrumental pro-sociality may be activated or suspended rapidly in response to environmental affordance—particularly the presence or absence of extractable objects—without loss of coherence or disruption of self-reference.
+Engagement, withdrawal, dominance, or instrumental pro-sociality may be activated or suspended rapidly in response to environmental affordance - particularly the presence or absence of extractable objects - without loss of coherence or disruption of self-reference.

 This capacity reflects transition efficiency, not fragmentation.
 The system does not reconstitute itself when switching; it selects among pre-stabilized interfaces whose availability is maintained by the same underlying director alignment.